anassghaier/K8s-Network-Chaos-Lab/README.md

 This step:

 * Builds Docker images (frontend & API)
-* Loads images into the kind cluster
+* Loads images into the cluster
 * Deploys Kubernetes manifests
-* Creates services for frontend and API
+* Creates services for frontend and backend

 Verification: